Arjun Narasingha KC: House of Representatives (2026–Present)

-Social Service Initiatives
+Social service initiatives

 In memory of his parents, Yashoda Devi and Bhagwan Singh, KC and his family established the Yashoda Devi–Bhagwan Singh KC Memorial Trust, a non-profit organization, which focuses on healthcare and educational initiatives in his hometown district of Nuwakot.

-Since its establishment in 2013, the trust has organized over two dozen free health camps across rural Nuwakot, including a programme in Belkotgadhi Municipality in Nuwakot on February 2021 that served over 700 citizens with general, orthopaedic, gynaecology, dental, ENT, and dermatology, as well as X-ray and ECG services.
+Since its establishment in 2013, the trust has organized over two dozen free health camps across rural Nuwakot, including a programme in Belkotgadhi Municipality in Nuwakot in February 2021 that served over 700 citizens with general, orthopaedic, gynaecology, dental, ENT, and dermatology, as well as X-ray and ECG services.

 During the COVID-19 pandemic, the trust supplied medical equipment to health facilities across Nuwakot, including nine oxygen concentrators, ICU beds, PPE, masks, and sanitizers for Trishuli Hospital, Kaule Health Post, and rural municipalities such as Kispang, Tarkeshwar and Myagang.
 The trust has also supported local schools by providing computers, hygiene kits, and warm clothing, including a donation of goods worth approximately Rs 850,000 to Chandra Devi Basic School and Sanukimtang Secondary School in Myagang Rural Municipality.